Is Now a Good Time for Second Steppers and Upsizers to Buy?

 While the housing market has generally been stable, this is not the same in all areas.
 Some parts of the country have seen a significant increase in home prices, and in other areas, prices have dropped.
 If you have a clearer picture of your local real estate market, it will be easier for you to determine what your next step should be.

 Learn more about the market in the area you live in.
 Look at properties that are like yours and find out what these homes have sold for.
 Check to see how long properties are staying on the market.
-Find out whether you'll be able to afford the kind of home that you want to buy.
+Find out whether you'll be able to afford the kind of home you want.

-In some locations you may have a difficult time finding a home that checks off all the boxes that you're looking for.
-If the real estate market in your area has a low inventory of homes for sale you may want to think about purchasing a new construction home.
-When building your own home you will have to wait somewhere between 9 and 14 months on average but you can pick and choose all the options that you desire.
+In some locations, you may have a difficult time finding a home that checks off all the boxes that you're looking for.
+If the real estate market in your area has a low inventory of homes for sale like Miramar Beach often does, you may want to think about purchasing a new construction home.
+When building your own home, you will have to wait between 9 and 14 months on average, but you can pick and choose all the options you desire.

 Assess Your Current Home

-Before you can buy a new property, you will need to sell the home that you are living in now.
+Before you can buy a new property, you must sell the home you are living in now.
 You should evaluate the property you are currently in and determine whether it is ready to sell.
-If your home needs some upgrades, or if it needs repairs, you may want to address these things before you put your property on the market.
+If your home needs some upgrades or repairs, you may want to address these things before you put your property on the market.

-If your home has recent updates and is in excellent condition, you will have an easier time finding a buyer.
+If your home has recent updates and is in excellent condition, you will easily find a buyer.
 In fact, because renovation work is usually at its most valuable when it is recent, you may want to list your home sooner rather than later.

 Talk To A Realtor

-Speaking with a real estate agent will not cost you a thing, and it will give you a much clearer picture of what your current options are.
+Speaking with a real estate agent will not cost you anything, and it will give you a clearer picture of your current options.
 Realtors are experts and have access to resources that the average person cannot access.
 During a meeting with a realtor, you can talk about listing your home and homes that are on the market right now.

 Deciding to move is a big decision, which is why you may not want to make this choice on your own.
 If you have a conversation with a real estate agent, you will be able to get more information and decide whether you would like to continue to work with that professional in the future.